rackerlabs/docs-core-infra-user-guide/cloud_config/compute/cloud_images_product_concepts/sharing_images/models.rst

 control throughout.

 .. image:: ../../../../figures/CloudImagesHandshaking.png
-   :alt: The image producer creates and image and creates an image member for the image consumer; the image consumer accepts or rejects the image.
+   :alt: The image producer creates an image
+         and creates an image member for the image consumer; the image consumer accepts or rejects the image.

 1. The image producer identifies the desired image, and the consumers to whom the image will be shared.